hrshptl6595/tijn/README.md

 * As soon as a user sends money it is removed from their balance, even if it has not been claimed yet.
 This is to prevent users from ending up in the red.
 * Users are warned when sending money to an unknown identifier.
+* The percentage column is used to indicate what percentage of a total amount the payment is sending.